 The humid continental climate zone covers a vast area.
-In the northern hemisphere, typical areas include the interior United States, Southern Canada, Central Europe, and Central Asia.
+In the Northern Hemisphere, typical areas include the interior United States, Southern Canada, Central Europe and Central Asia.
 These areas are characterized by somewhat tropical dew point temperatures in the summer and extended cold, dry periods in the winter, with a combination of the two in spring and fall.

-The point where forced draft ambient air vaporizers become more economical over natural draft vaporizers is much less apparent and must be analyzed more rigorously due to the larger variations in ambient conditions.
-A phenomenon known as the freeze period (the period of time in which ambient temperatures remain below freezing) is one key to vaporizer specifying.
+In this zone, the point where forced draft ambient air vaporizers become more economical than natural draft vaporizers is much less apparent.
+It must be analyzed more rigorously due to the larger variations in ambient conditions.
+A phenomenon known as the freeze period (the period of time in which ambient temperatures remain below freezing) is one key to vaporizer specifications.

-Typically, fan-assisted vaporizers will require an external energy source in order to defrost during their off period.
-Electrical heater assemblies or gas fired external air heaters can be used.
-Because of these additional requirements, the fan ambient vaporizers become less attractive than other vaporizers.
+Fan-assisted vaporizers typically require an external energy source in order to defrost during their off period.
+Electrical heater assemblies, or gas fired external air heaters, can be used.
+Because of these additional requirements, the fan ambient vaporizers become less attractive over other vaporizers.

-Natural draft vaporizers must be sized such that each bank of on-stream and off-stream vaporizers is capable of operating for one half the freeze period.
-This could be up to several months in parts of Canada or North Central Asia, thus requiring much more surface area (sometimes as much as four times more) than in other climate zones.
-Due to the tropical nature that may exist in these areas during the summer, the switching cycles of these systems is typically based on summer conditions.
-Because of the potential for very low temperatures during winter months, special equipment additions like gas superheaters may be required downstream of the ambient units depending on pipeline limitations.
+Natural draft vaporizers must be sized so each bank of onstream and off-stream vaporizers is capable of operating for one-half the freeze period.
+This could be up to several months in parts of Canada or North Central Asia, thus requiring much more surface area (up to four times more) than in other climate zones.
+Due to the tropical nature that may exist in these areas during the summer, the switching cycles are typically based on summer conditions.
+Because of the potential for very low temperatures during winter months and depending on pipeline limitations, special equipment additions like gas super-heaters may be required downstream of the ambient units.
 Lower approach temperatures are often required during winter months.
-Fluids such as carbon dioxide and propane that may be vaporized in tropical zones by utilizing ambient units should not be considered in humid continental climates since it is more likely you will be subcooling during winter periods.
+Fluids such as carbon dioxide and propane that may be vaporized in tropical zones by utilizing ambient units should not be considered in humid continental climates, since it is more likely you will be subcooling during winter periods.